FaiChou/faichou.github.io/_posts/2018-06-04-vim cheatsheet.md

 a	      # append
 A	      # append on tail
 i	      # insert
-i	      # insert on head
+I	      # insert on head
 o		   # next line
 O		   # previous line
 s		   # delete char and insert